bbeek/refactorlegacy/Labs/Day1/Readme.md

 2. Move conditional code to superclass.
 As we already performed this step with setting up `PerformanceCalculator`, we skip this step.

 3. Take a subclass, create override method for the conditional logic and move the conditional logic into the subclass.
 Adjust to fit the new context.
     We will begin with the `TragedyCalculator`.
 Create the override method by using the Visual Studio feature "generate overrides".
     Set the caret on "TragedyCalculator" in the cs file.
 Bring up the quick actions menu and select the option "Generate overrides...".
     In the dialog, only select the method `GetAmount` and press OK.
-Move the logic from the superclass to the `TragedyCalculator.GetAmount` and just to be extra paranoid throw a `NotImplementedException` in the "Tragedy" leg of `PerformanceCalculator.GetAmount`
+    Move the logic from the superclass to the `TragedyCalculator.GetAmount` and just to be extra paranoid throw a `NotImplementedException` in the "Tragedy" leg of `PerformanceCalculator.GetAmount`<br/>
     Compile-test-commit.

 4. Repeat for each conditional.
-Apply the same process on the `GetAmount` method for the `ComedyCalculator`.
+    Apply the same process on the `GetAmount` method for the `ComedyCalculator`.<br/>
-Compile-test-commit.
+    Compile-test-commit.<br/>

 And with that, we reach the last step of the refactoring:

 5. Change the method in the superclass.
     As there is no default calculation for the amount, we want to signal our future self (or colleagues) that this is the responsibility of a subclass by throwing a `NotImplementedException`.
 ```c#
         public virtual int GetAmount() => throw new NotImplementedException("subclass responsibility");
 ```
     Compile-test-commit.

 However as we are not yet ready with moving all conditionals, repeat step 4 and 5 for `GetVolumeCredits` for `ComedyCalculator`.
-Do note that there is a default implementation on the superclass.
+Do note that there is a default implementation on the superclass.<br/>
 Compile-test-commit.

 Your `TheatricalPlays` project should look something like the one in folder `src\05 Calculations per type`